sorukumar/blog/_posts/2024-03-28-How-many-Nodes-&-How-many-Channels-Reconciliation-of-number.md

 The output from my nodes is closest to 1ml and Mempool.
 We'll continue slicing and dicing our data to understand it more, and hopefully, it will give us some understanding to make sense of data in other explorers.
 Before we do that a couple of info to keep in the mind:

- - The nodes and channels we see from our nodes is a view from our node, and we can not be sure that it is a complete view of the network.
+ - LN graph that we pull from and we can not be sure that it is a complete view of the network.
 Our node creates a view of the LN graph based on data it receives from our peers.
- - If we are conne
+ - If we are connected to well connected peers that are spread out in terms of graph topology, we may assume that we have reasonably good view of the network.

 ## Slicing the nodes' data